 Looking for the perfect gift for an upcoming birthday or event?
 We’ve got you covered.
-These six books are the ideal present for any occasion – and any recipient.
+These five books are the ideal present for any occasion – and any recipient.

 1. Letters of Note by Shaun Usher